-Table 4 provides a summary of the publications on THEI by journal.
-They are spread across a large number of journals (91 in total) with wide-ranging research foci including management, economics, gender studies, sustainability, education, coastal management, geography, and anthropology.
-The majority of these journals (75%), which have published two or more articles in the area of THEI since 1989, have tourism as part of their scope.
-However, very few entrepreneurship journals (8) have published in this research area, with only two of these publishing two or more articles during this time.
-The results demonstrate that, whilst tourism and hospitality journals consider research in this area to be important, mainstream entrepreneurship research continues to ignore tourism as a relevant context for entrepreneurship research.
-Interestingly, only a small number of journals which feature THEI research (3) specialize in island studies.
+Table 4 provides a summary of the articles on TEI by journal.
+The articles are spread across a large number of journals (91 in total) with wide-ranging research foci including management, economics, gender studies, sustainability, education, coastal management, geography and anthropology.
+The majority of these journals (75%), which have published 2 or more articles in the area of TEI since 1989, have tourism as part of their scope.
+However, very few entrepreneurship journals (8) have published in this research area, with only 2 of these publishing 2 or more articles during this time.
+The results demonstrate that, whilst tourism journals consider research in this area to be important, mainstream entrepreneurship research continues to ignore tourism as a relevant context for entrepreneurship research.
+Interestingly, only a small number of journals which feature TEI research (3) specialise in island studies.

-As noted earlier, this field of research has particularly attracted the attention of scholars focusing on the Asian region, so unsurprisingly the journal with the highest number of publications, the Asia Pacific Journal of Tourism Research, has published seven articles in total.
-The Nordic region has also been the focus of a relatively high number of articles, with the Scandinavian Journal of Hospitality and Tourism publishing a total of five articles since 1989.
+As noted earlier, this field of research has particularly attracted the attention of scholars focusing on the Asian region, so unsurprisingly the journal with the highest number of publications, the Asia Pacific Journal of Tourism Research, has published 7 articles in total.
+The Nordic region has also been the focus of a relatively high number of articles, with the Scandinavian Journal of Hospitality and Tourism publishing a total of 5 articles since 1989.

-Table 4.
-List of journals with more than one THEI article, and their scope
+Table 4 - List of Journals with more than one TEI article, and their scope

-Journal title No. of articles Scope of journal
+Journal title No. of articles Scop

 Entrepreneurship Tourism Islands

 Asia Pacific Journal of Tourism Research 7 No Yes No

 Tourism Management 6 No Yes No

 Scandinavian Journal of Hospitality and 5 No Yes No

 Tourism

 Worldwide Hospitality and Tourism Themes 4 No Yes No

 Current Issues in Tourism 3 No Yes No

 Tourism Economics 3 No Yes No

 Journal of Sustainable Tourism 3 No Yes No

 Journal of Hospitality and Tourism 3 No Yes No

 Management

-International Journal of Entrepreneurship 3 Yes No No
+International Journal of Entrepreneurship and 3 Yes No No

-and Small Business
+Small Business

 IOP Conf.
 Series: Earth and Environmental 3 No No No

 Science

 Tourism Geographies 3 No Yes No

 International Journal of Entrepreneurial 2 Yes No No

 Behavior & Research

 Journal of Physics 2 No No No

 Ocean & Coastal Management 2 No No No

 Annals of Tourism Research 2 No Yes No

 Journal of Destination Marketing & 2 No Yes No

 Management

 Journal of Tourism and Cultural Change 2 No Yes No

 International Journal of Tourism Research 2 No Yes No

 Tourism Recreation Research 2 No Yes No

 Tourism Planning and Development 2 No Yes No